 We use our legitimate organisational interest as the legal basis for communications by post and email.
 In the case of postal mailings, you may object to receiving these at any time using the contact details at the end of this policy.
 In the case of email, we will give you an opportunity to opt out of receiving them during your first purchase with us.
 If you do not opt out, we will provide you with an option to unsubscribe in every email that we subsequently send you, or you can alternatively use the contact details at the end of this policy.

 We may also contact you about our work by telephone however we will always get explicit consent from you before doing this.
 Please bear in mind that this does not apply to telephone calls that we may need to make to you related to your purchases (as above).
-[The alternative here is to use the Telephone Preference Service and legitimate interest instead.]

 In addition to marketing communications, we also process personal information in the following ways that are within our legitimate organisational interests: We may analyse data we hold about you to ensure that the content and timing of communications that we send you are as relevant to you as possible.